RajuVarghese/DevDataProducts/README.md

 # Developing Data Products Project
-The project directory for Coursera Data Science course #9.
+The project directory for Coursera Data Science course #9, Developing Data Products.
 The project consists of two parts:

 * a Shiny application
 * an R Presentation that serves as a pitch for the Shiny application